 - Non-macro lens

-An optical formula of 11 elements in 8 groups enables Fujinon XF 23mm F1.4 R lens to capture memories with the detailing that you always desired.
+An optical formula of 11 elements in 8 groups enables Fujinon XF 23mm F1.4 R to capture memories with the detailing that you always desired.

 Iris diaphragm of 7 blades and the DC coreless motor with built-in high-graded torque allow super-fast AF performance.
 The lens prevents itself from rotating while on focus.
 So, it captures accurate shots.